SyamalaKadmi/HV_ServerlessArchitecture/AutomatedS3BucketCleanup.md

 # Restore EC2 Instance from Snapshot

 ## Objective
-This demonstrates how to automate the process of creating a new EC2 instance from the latest snapshot using a Lambda function
+This demonstrates how to automate the clean up old files in an S3 bucket.

 ---